 GMFA

-Please note: we are a consulting funeral home and are currently available 24/7 and have very limited opportunities to provide hands on support.
+Please note that we are a consulting funeral home: we are NOT currently available 24/7 and have very limited opportunities to provide hands on support.
 We will return your call within the day.
 If you need immediate assistance, please make arrangements with a local funeral home to keep the body cool.
 We can assist with arrangements for conventional burial and cremation practices.

 Green Mountain Funeral Alternatives offers a unique model of funeral service that focuses on natural deathcare.
 In natural deathcare the body is prepared without embalming for natural burial (at a cemetery or on your own property), natural organic reduction or water cremation (currently not available in Vermont) so that the body can be returned to the earth.
 Our goal is for everyone to have a funeral experience that both honors their needs as mourners and the life that has ended.